mommy003/r2redux_version4/README.md

 - library(r2redux)

 # QUICK START
-We illustrate the usage of r2redux using multiple sets of PRS estimated based on GWAS summary statistics from UK Biobank or Biobank Japan (reference datasets).
-In a target dataset, the phenotypes of target samples (y) can be predicted with PRS (a PRS model, e.g. y = PRS + e where y and PRS are column-standardised (Olkin and Finn 1995)).
+We illustrate the usage of r2redux using multiple sets of PGS estimated based on GWAS summary statistics from UK Biobank or Biobank Japan (reference datasets).
+In a target dataset, the phenotypes of target samples (y) can be predicted with PGS (a PGS model, e.g. y = PGS + e where y and PGS are column-standardised (Olkin and Finn 1995)).
 Note that the target individuals should be independent from reference individuals.
 We can test the significant differences of the predictive ability (R2) between a pair of PRS (see r2_diff function and example in the manual).

 # DATA PREPARATION
 **a.
-Statistical testing of significant difference between R2 values for p-value thresholds:** r2redux requires only phenotype and estimated PRS (from PLINK or any other software).
-Note that any missing value in the phenotypes and PRS tested in the model should be removed.
+Statistical testing of significant difference between R2 values for p-value thresholds:** r2redux requires only phenotype and estimated PGS (from PLINK or any other software).
+Note that any missing value in the phenotypes and PGS tested in the model should be removed.
 If we want to test the significant difference of R^2 values for p-value thresholds, r2_diff function can be used with an input file that includes the following fields (also see test_ukbb_thresholds_scaled in the example directory and r2_diff function in the manual).

 - Phenotype (y)
-- PRS for p value 1 (x1)
+- PGS for p value 1 (x1)
-- PRS for p value 0.5 (x2)
+- PGS for p value 0.5 (x2)
-- PRS for p value 0.4 (x3)
+- PGS for p value 0.4 (x3)
-- PRS for p value 0.3 (x4)
+- PGS for p value 0.3 (x4)
-- PRS for p value 0.2 (x5)
+- PGS for p value 0.2 (x5)
-- PRS for p value 0.1 (x6)
+- PGS for p value 0.1 (x6)
-- PRS for p value 0.05 (x7)
+- PGS for p value 0.05 (x7)
-- PRS for p value 0.01 (x8)
+- PGS for p value 0.01 (x8)
-- PRS for p value 0.001 (x9)
+- PGS for p value 0.001 (x9)
-- PRS for p value 0.0001 (x10)
+- PGS for p value 0.0001 (x10)

 To get the test statistics for the difference between R2(y=x[,v1]) and R2(yx[,v2]). (here we define R_1^2= R^2(y=x[,v1])) and R_2^2=R^2(y=x[,v2])))
 - dat=read.table("test_ukbb_thresholds_scaled") (see example files)